matwe340/LR-variant-calling/README.md

     ```bash
     samtools faidx <reference.fasta>
-    cut -f 1 <reference.fasta.fai> > chromosomes.txt
+    cut -f 1 <reference.fasta.fai> > resources/chromosomes.txt
     ```
     If the reference contains many scaffolds, it may be more efficient to group scaffolds together (as this pipeline parallelizes by chromosomes).
 For this, change the chromosome file to contain a group name in the first column, followed by whitespace seperated sequence names.
+You can also use the provided script `helpers/group_scaffolds` to create a chromosome file with balanced groups bases on the reference genome or a fai file of the reference genome.
 This format may also be combined with single sequence names for large sequences, i.e.:
     ```
     group1 seq1 seq2 seq3
     group2 seq4 seq5